-4.1 The Solatube 53 cm Daylighting System is satisfactory for use on pitched and flat roofs of new and existing, domestic or non-domestic buildings.
+4.1 Solatube 25 cm and 35 cm Daylighting Systems are satisfactory for use on pitched and flat roofs of new and existing domestic or non-domestic buildings.
 New roofs should be designed in accordance with the relevant national Building Regulations.